 Karen is the Founder and Director of BOM.
 She is responsible for BOM’s artistic vision, commercial operations and overall management.
 Previously she was Curator at Open Eye Gallery (2010-12) and FACT (Foundation for Art and Creative Technology) in Liverpool from 2005 – 2010, as well as a contributing curator to Liverpool’s Capital of Culture year in 2008 and the Liverpool Biennials 2006 – 2012.
 She is passionate about supporting practitioners’ creative development through experimental R&D, and has personal interests in digital activism, open culture and DIYbio.

-Louise joined BOM in November 2015.
-She joins us from FACT (Foundation for Art and Creative Technology) in Liverpool where she managed the young people and learning programmes.
-Louise manages BOM’s programme from exhibitions through to school projects and public programmes.
-She is interested in the intersection between curatorial & learning environments, tools and structures.
-Other interests include mental health, technology, feminism and pop(ular) culture.
+Louise joined BOM in 2015 from FACT (Foundation for Art and Creative Technology) in Liverpool where she managed the young people and learning programmes.
+Louise manages BOM’s artistic programme including exhibitions, our artist digital skills programme, new commissions and public events.
+She is interested in the intersection of curating & learning as well as curation as a tool for empowerment and democracy.
+Other interests include mental health, moving image and animation, swimming outdoors, feminism and pop(ular) culture.

-Chloe has worked as Creative Arts Co-Ordinator and Teacher in East London Schools working on projects that have resulted in exhibitions at The Gherkin, Musical Performances at Wigmore Hall and creative collaborations with partnership schools in South Africa.
+Chloe has worked as Creative Arts Co-ordinator and teacher in East London Schools, working on projects that have resulted in exhibitions at The Gherkin, Musical Performances at Wigmore Hall and creative collaborations with partnership schools in South Africa.
 Her inclusive ethos led to projects with Stephen Hawkins School to enrich experiences of children with profound learning difficulties.
-At BOM she will be working on the BOM+ project and Programmes in Schools as well as finding more ways to engage wider audiences with exhibitions, summer camp and family activities.
-She is a Lino Printmaking, Urban Dancer at the Hippodrome and has shimmied her way through many Notting Hill Carnivals with the London School of Samba.
+At BOM she produces our engagement projects including BOM+ (young people) and alternative education in Schools.
+She is a Lino Printmaker, Urban Dancer at the Hippodrome and has shimmied her way through many Notting Hill Carnivals with the London School of Samba.